-CSBS recognizes most leases on its statement of financial position as a right-of-use (ROU) asset representing the right to use an underlying asset and a lease liability representing the obligation to make lease payments over the lease term, measured on a discounted basis.
+CSBS recognizes most leases on its consolidated statement of financial position as a right-of-use (ROU) asset representing the right to use an underlying asset and a lease liability representing the obligation to make lease payments over the lease term, measured on a discounted basis.
 Leases are classified as either finance leases or operating leases based on certain criteria.
-Classification of the lease affects the pattern of expense recognition in the income statement.
+Classification of the lease affects the pattern of expense recognition in the consolidated statement of activities.